tarwn/lessthandot-hugo/blogs/content/posts/2013-04-09-windows-8-for-the-enterprise.md

 type: post
 date: 2013-04-09T18:58:00+00:00
 ID: 2065
-excerpt: 'I’ve had the chance to talk to quite a few people over the last few months about my experiences with Windows 8.
-So far, and I can’t see it changing, I’ve been very impressed with Windows 8 and the efficiency boost it has provided me in normal, day-to-d&hellip;'
+excerpt: "I've had the chance to talk to quite a few people over the last few months about my experiences with Windows 8.
+So far, and I can't see it changing, I've been very impressed with Windows 8 and the efficiency boost it has provided me in normal, day-to-d&hellip;"
 url: /index.php/enterprisedev/application-lifecycle-management/windows-8-for-the-enterprise/
 views:
   - 4970